Marketing is getting tougher.

 Here's how to structure your webinar's "lesson" in a way that attendees will learn the most from: the 5 x 3 method.

-Break down all your instruction into 5 steps/ tips/ strategies that move attendees toward the learning outcome.
+Break all your instruction down into 5 steps to get to the learning outcome.
 For each step/tip/strategy, provide 3 sub-steps, details, or important clarifications.

 Why do it this way?

 Because the 5 x 3 works as a lesson that produces a skill, rather than just a bunch of information.
-A skill is more than just info; it's your attendees' ability to replicate what you taught, by themselves, whenever they want to.
+A skill is more than just info.
+It's your attendees' ability to replicate what you taught, on their own.

 You want your audience to be able to DO something at the end of your webinar, remember?

 By structuring your information this way, you make it more accessible and actionable.
-Consider giving attendees downloadable "handouts" in PDF form that outline your 5 steps and 15 sub-steps.
+Consider giving attendees downloadable "handouts" in PDF form that outline your steps.

 Now it's more than just knowledge: it's an action plan.